leroybm/hotel-crawler/README.md

 # Backend

-REST API that recieves a JSON payload as GET, then returns the requested information that will be scapped from an external site via pupeteer
+REST API that recieves a JSON payload as POST, then returns the requested information that will be scapped from an external site via pupeteer

-## Rationale

-As the Front end will be just a list of news in React/Vue (Plain HTML with JS), dinamically built from the response of this API, the "JAM Stack" concept may be utilized, this is the "A" of JAM.

-As the news are usually, well.. new, this API will not use a DB.

 ## Todo